 - You do not get better as expected.

-How can you care for peptic ulcer disease?
+How can you care for yourself when you have a peptic ulcer?

 - Be safe with medicines.
 Take your medicines exactly as prescribed.
 Call your doctor if you think you are having a problem with your medicine.

 - Do not take aspirin or other NSAIDs such as ibuprofen (Advil or Motrin) or naproxen (Aleve).
 Ask your doctor what you can take for pain.

 - Do not smoke.
 Smoking can make ulcers worse.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.